Hospital Corpsman (HM) Navy Enlisted Rating

 - deploy on ship, submarines, aircraft commands

 Hospital corpsmen work in a variety of environments.
 Most HMs works indoors in hospitals or clinics.
-Others work aboard ships and submarines; with air squadrons, special operational environments (e.g., SEAL, Recon Forces, Seabee units and Deep-sea Diving).
-In the Navy, Corpsman will actually become Navy SEALs or Divers attending Basic Underwater Demolition / SEAL Training or Navy Dive and Salvage School in order to be the medical professional in those commands.
+Others work aboard ships and submarines with air squadrons, special operational environments (e.g., SEAL, Recon Forces, Seabee units, and Deep-sea Diving).
+In the Navy, Corpsman will become Navy SEALs or Divers attending Basic Underwater Demolition/SEAL Training or Navy Dive and Salvage School to be the medical professional in those commands.
 To become a USMC RECON corpsman, you also have to graduate the Basic RECON Course and attend the Special Operations Combat Medic (SOCM) Course which is a 36-week program.

 Women are assigned to most ships and field medical support units of the Fleet Marine Force (FMF).
 Women corpsmen are not assigned as SEALs, RECON, and other units of the FMF at this time.

 A-School is in Great Lakes and lasts 96 days.
 The school teaches basic principles and techniques of patient care and first aid procedures through group and modular instruction.
 After completion of "A" school, hospital corpsmen are normally assigned to Navy medical treatment facilities, although some are assigned to operational units.
 Advanced training in a "C" school, a tour at sea or ashore, overseas, or with the Marine Corps may follow this initial tour.
 The HM field has several sub-specialties in which personnel may request advanced "C" school training.